PeterMosier/photo-resizer-notebook/README.md

-# Photo Resizer
+# Photo Resizer JupyterLab Notebook

-Quickly resize a directory of JPGS to a max size of 600px (in either dimension); add copyright text in top left and bottom right corners, and save output as .WEBP.
+⭐ Note: Github can render/display the Notebook, **but not run it**.
+Execution happens in Google Colab, and the code has been optimzed to run in Google Colab, decentralized, hence the requirement to upload photos and download results.
+Early version of this notebook ran on a local machine, and did not require upload/download.
+The newer versions can be run in the Google Colab cloud from anywhere.

+## This JupyterLab Notebook does the following

+1. Request the location of the local folder which contains the photos to be processed; these photos are uploaded to Colab
+2. One at a time: resize the uploaded file(s) to a **max** size of **1024px wide by 768px** tall
+3. Add **copyright text** (hard coded) in top left and bottom right corners of the pic
+4. Create **sidecar file**: Extract **EXIF** metadata, if present, and save as a **JSON** file in the **output** directory using the same filename as the photo
+5. Save resized photo as .WEBP file (Note: .WEBP format cannot store EXIF metadata) in the **output** directory
+6. **ZIP** the files in the **output** directory (.WEBP and .JSON) and dowload the zip file to local machine

-This is to prepare pics to be uploaded to https://untamedframes.ca
+This is to prepare pics to be uploaded to [UntamedFrames.ca](https://untamedframes.ca)

-Github can render the Notebook, **but not run it**.

 ### Run Option 1: Google Colab
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/PeterMosier/photo-resizer-notebook/blob/main/ImageResizer.ipynb)